DigitalPublishingToolkit/TOD15-Online-Courtship/md/18_TVshows-ozustun-Final.md

 So much so, life of what is real, switch places with what should be and stands before us as the true real.
 To put it briefly, our sense of reality gets re-established.
-If we push a bit harder, we are going to be able to believe a frog can turn into a prince when it’s kissed.
+If we push a bit harder, we are going to be able to believe a frog can turn into a prince when it's kissed.

-But the story doesn’t end here - it is just starting.
+But the story doesn't end here - it is just starting.
 How so?

-## 3. CLAIMS
+## CLAIMS

 Readings made about television ratings, shows that women programs are watched around 6% mark.
-Whereas it has very striking figures on occupying society’s agenda.
+Whereas it has very striking figures on occupying society's agenda.
 It becomes a topic in daily life conversations, gets written and argued about because of its participants or because of something they did on the show.
 Even commented by politicians.